Evolution of fractality in centrally concentrated young clusters: Methods

 \subsubsection{Q parameter}

-The $Q$ parameter is commonly employed in the analysis of both observational data and simulations~\citep{schmeja2006evolving, bastian2009spatial, cartwright2009measuring, sanchez2009spatial, maschberger2010properties, parker2012characterizing, parker2014dynamics, parker2015spatial, ballone2020evolution, Laverde-Villarreal_2025, coenda2025global}.
+The $Q$ parameter is commonly employed in the analysis of both observational data and simulations~\citep{schmeja2006evolving, bastian2009spatial, cartwright2009measuring, sanchez2009spatial, maschberger2010properties, parker2012characterizing, parker2014dynamics, parker2015spatial, ballone2020evolution, Laverde-Villarreal_2025, coenda2025global, akhmetali2026fractality}.
 This parameter is defined using normalized quantities to standardize the calculation as

 where $\bar{m}$ is the normalized mean edge length of the minimum spanning tree, and $\bar{s}$ is the normalized mean interparticle separation.
 The normalization for $s$ is the characteristic cluster size $r_{\mathrm{cl}}$, defined as the radius of a sphere in three dimensions (3D) or circle in two dimensions (2D) centered on the center of mass of the cluster and enclosing 95\% of its total mass.
-Following~\citet{cartwright2009measuring}, the minimum spanning tree mean edge length $m$ is normalized by $(r_{\mathrm{cl}}^{2} N_s)^{1/2}$ in 2D, and by $\left(\frac{4}{3} \pi r_{\mathrm{cl}}^{3} N_s\right)^{1/3}$ in 3D, where $N_s$ is the total number of stars.
+Following~\citet{cartwright2009measuring}, the minimum spanning tree mean edge length $m$ is normalized by $(\pi r_{\mathrm{cl}}^{2} / N_s)^{1/2}$ in 2D, and by $\left(\frac{4}{3} \pi r_{\mathrm{cl}}^{3} / N_s\right)^{1/3}$ in 3D, where $N_s$ is the total number of stars.
+We estimate the uncertainty of the Q parameter with the jackknife method~\cite{jackknife}.

 Values of $Q$ close to zero indicate that the mean MST edge length, $\bar{m}$, is much smaller than the mean interparticle separation, $\bar{s}$.
 This corresponds to a highly subclustered distribution, where points form tight, isolated groups with small $\bar{m}$ separated by large distances $\bar{s}$.
 In contrast, higher $Q$ values represent a smooth, uniform distribution in which $\bar{m}$ and $\bar{s}$ are comparable.
 Generally, values of $Q$ below a threshold of 0.8 for 2D distributions, or $0.7$ for 3D, indicate substructured morphologies, whereas values of $Q$ above these thresholds correspond to smooth, centrally concentrated distributions.
 A $Q$ value close to the threshold suggests an approximately uniform density profile.